tikv/website/content/docs/5.1/deploy/configure/titan.md

     caption="Titan Architecture"
     number="" >}}

 Titan store values separately from the LSM-tree during flush and compaction.
 The value in the LSM tree is the position index to the blob file of the real value.
-For more details on the design and implementation of Titan, please refer to [Titan: A RocksDB Plugin to Reduce Write Amplification](https://pingcap.com/blog/titan-storage-engine-design-and-implementation/).
+For more details on the design and implementation of Titan, see [Titan: A RocksDB Plugin to Reduce Write Amplification](https://pingcap.com/blog/titan-storage-engine-design-and-implementation/).

 {{< info >}}
-**Be cautious:** Even though Titan improves write performance, it enlarges data storage size and reduces range scan performance.
-We recommended using Titan when the average size of values is larger than 1KB.
+**Notes:** Although Titan improves write performance, it enlarges data storage size and reduces range scan performance at the same time.
+Therefore, it is recommended to use Titan when the average size of values is larger than 1KB.
 {{< /info >}}

 ## How to enable Titan

 {{< warning >}}
 As Titan has not reached ultimate maturity to be applied in production, it is disabled in TiKV by default.
-Before enabling it, make sure you understand the warning above and you have evaluated your scenarios and needs.
+Before enabling it, make sure you understand the above notes and have evaluated your scenario and needs.
 {{< /warning >}}

-To enable Titan in TiKV, set in the TiKV configuration file:
+To enable Titan in TiKV, set the following in the TiKV configuration file:

 ```toml
 [rocksdb.titan]